layer3switch/metrilyx-2.0/README.md

 Path to directory where JSON page models (i.e. dashboards) will be stored.
 Optional (default: %{metrilyx_home}/pagemodels)

 After you've installed and configured metrilyx, click on the "tutorials" link towards the bottom-center of the page (i.e. http://<metrilyx_host>/#/tutorials) for a general overview and basic tutorial on how to get started.

+##### heatmaps
+This configuration option is to generate heatmaps.
+The only needed change here is the mongodb information relative to your setup.

+#### Heat Maps
+Heatmaps are used to few your top 10 consumers for a given metric.
+They are created similarly to pages.
+The only subtly is the "pivot tag" which is the tag used to calculate the top 10.

+Heatmap jobs are stored in the application directory under 'heatmaps.json'.
+The heatmap dashboards are stored in a directory called 'heatmaps' in the application directory (default: /opt/metrilyx)

+In order to use heatmaps, you will also need a mongodb server.
+Heatmaps are calculated using celery.
+For scalability more celery compute nodes can be added by issuing './install lyx' and editing the config using the appropriate settings.

+Start the heatmap generator
+/etc/init.d/celerybeatd start

+Start the heatmap processor
+/etc/init.d/celeryd start

 #### Notes
 - The default username and password for the site are admin and password respectively.
 These should almost never be required and are specifically needed by the REST interface.